Northern Thai Barbeque

 The food at Lucky Khao.

-The menu at Lucky Khao Brighton serves up barbequed meats, cooked over coal fires, with the open plan kitchen offering diners plenty to watch.
+The menu at Lucky Khao Brighton serves up barbequed meats and steaks, cooked over coal fires, with the open plan kitchen offering diners plenty to watch.
 Accompanying the barbeque are northern style curries, with smoked meats, fresh, zingy salads and sticky organic rice from a small-batch Thai farm.

 To accompany the food at Lucky Khao Brighton there is a creative drink selection with cocktails well-paired to the menu, local beers and organic, biodynamic wines.